Skip to content

 My Work

 My Work is the contributor’s page.
-It lists every task assigned to you, across every project you’re on, grouped by your active sprints.
-There’s no Gantt chart, no work-breakdown tree, no critical-path math — just a flat list of what’s yours, what’s due, and what you can update with a tap.
+It lists every task assigned to you, across every project you’re on, grouped into what needs your attention today, what’s committed to this sprint, and what’s coming up.
+There’s no Gantt chart, no work-breakdown tree, no critical-path math — just a flat list of what’s yours, what’s due, what’s blocked, and what you can update with a tap.

-Open it from the Me section in the sidebar (My Work) or from your avatar menu.
+Open it from My Work, pinned at the top of the sidebar (with a due-today count badge when there’s something actionable), or from your avatar menu.
 The route is /me/work.

 Each row shows: